 A simple way of defining cloud computing is the use of software and hardware that is delivered via the internet.
 A majority of businesses, irrespective of their size or geographical location, are turning to cloud computing.
 Most companies are adopting a cloud-only policy, probably due to all the benefits that come with it, which significantly outweighs its disadvantages.
 Some of the top benefits of cloud computing are highlighted below.

 Cloud computing can save you from the burden of having to purchase some equipment such as hard disk drives and data security equipment.
 With cloud computing, however, you won’t have to build a large data center or hire a team of IT experts to handle all the maintenance of the data center as all that is provided by the cloud computing provider.
-All this contribute to a significant reduction in the overall cost of operation.
+All these contribute to a significant reduction in the overall cost of operation.

 The security of data is always a significant concern for all businesses, irrespective of size.
 Cybercrimes and data breaches can result in huge revenue loss and possible lawsuits.
 Cloud computing is an excellent solution to this as it offers advanced security features that can guarantee the safety of your data.
 Access control, authentication, and encryption are just examples of what providers of cloud storage implement in their platforms to protect data.
 In addition to all that, you can supplement the protections with your security measures to tighten access even further.
 All data is usually backed-up such that if anything happens to a database, it can be restored.